ReFRACtor/GENOD/README.md

 ## LNFL <a name='lnfl'></a>

 Only one run of LNFL is necessary -- the "static" run.
 It should cover the entire spectral range or interest and all the molecules that will be used in any analysis.
 It will produce a `TAPE3` binary line parameter file, which is all that is needed. `GENOD_compute.py` contains a `runLNFL()` method that stages files for LNFL and runs it to produce the `TAPE3` then moves it to where it is needed for LBLRTM runs.
-Alternatively, the [AER-RC Docker Image](https://github.com/AER-RC/LNFL/packages/200491?version=v3.2) can be used to run LNFL with the static run:
+Alternatively, the [AER-RC Docker Image](https://github.com/AER-RC/LNFL/packages/200491?version=v3.2) can be used to run LNFL with the static run (the `$GENOD` environment variable in the volume mount arguments represents the directory that contains a clone of this GENOD repository):

 ```
 % docker pull docker.pkg.github.com/aer-rc/lnfl/lnfl:latest